PKlocke/SenseFOG-Documentation/Instructions.md

 >> Owing to technical reasons, LFP files for sub-17/ses-sitting (sub-17-ses-sitting_lfpalg.mat) have already been created and do not need to imported/preprocessed.

->> Owing to technical reasons, LFP files for sub-05/ses-sitting (sub-05-ses-sitting_lfpalg.mat) have already been created and do not need to imported/preprocessed.
-Also, LFP files for sub-05/ses-standing (sub-05-ses-standing_lfpalg.mat) do not exist.
+>> Owing to technical reasons, LFP files alongside EEG files for sub-05/ses-standing (sub-05-ses-standing_lfpalg.mat & sub-05-ses-standing_eegalg.mat) have already been created and do not need to imported/preprocessed.
+Also, LFP files for sub-05/ses-sitting do not exist and cannot be processed.

 <br />
 <br />